 “I just don’t know if that kind of support exists,” she said.
 “If I were to help out, I would be doing the work.
 I would be educating the people on base about theater, and I’d be educating people who have the power to make decisions.”

 Most of the programs have been cancelled because there was not enough funding.
 There are scattered programs, Dabney said, but they’re trying to stay afloat.

 “It’s an outlet that’s needed, these men use it as a coping mechanism,” she said.
 “There’s just something lovely about the amateurism that they present in front of each other.”

-Though there is not much art at the four remaining bases, and programs are looking for a healthy audience, Dabney said she is interested to see what will happen.
+Though there is not much art at the four remaining bases, the programs are looking for a healthy audience.
+Dabney said she is interested to see the future of army theater.